jimmycgz/iac-infrastructure-as-code/Issue_Log.md

   ## Meet error like: "error 12: out of memory" when running Ansible
   Resolution: Restart the tool server and try again.

+  ## time out when trying to access interview from the VM in public subnet
+  Resolution: the 10G space is running out.
+Internet access become normal after deleting some folder and files with below steps:

+          sudo du -a |sort -n -r |head -n -10 sudo rm -rf foldername